Concordium/concordium-node/concordium-node/README.md

   [concordium-consensus](../concordium-consensus/) dependency is the same regardless of how the node itself is built, the `--release` only applies to the optimization of the rust node xcomponents.

-Documentation about what <CONFIG_DIR> and <DATA_DIR> is seen at https://github.com/Concordium/concordium-node/blob/main/scripts/distribution/ubuntu-packages/README.md.
+Documentation about what <CONCORDIUM_NODE_CONFIG_DIR> and <CONCORDIUM_NODE_DATA_DIR> is seen at https://github.com/Concordium/concordium-node/blob/main/scripts/distribution/ubuntu-packages/README.md.

 - The node built with Haskell library auto-discovery is not suitable for distribution to other machines.
 It is a dynamically linked binary with a large number of shared library dependencies.